SWP Documentation & Guides

 Webhook Payload Format

-Each webhook delivery includes an HMAC-SHA256 signature in the X-SWP-Signature header.
-Verify it using your webhook secret:
+Each webhook delivery includes an HMAC-SHA256 signature in the X-IdeaPhase-Signature header, formatted as sha256=<hex>.
+The event name is also sent in the X-IdeaPhase-Event header.
+Verify the signature using your webhook secret:

 // Example payload for proof.created event { "event": "proof.created", "timestamp": "2026-03-01T14:32:01Z", "data": { "proof_hash": "a1b2c3d4e5f6...", "document_id": "d4e5f6a7-b8c9-...", "chain_position": 7, "framework": "healthcare" } }